jmacost5/cpp-528-fall-2021-group-01/_posts/2021-11-01-ch02-descriptive_analysis.md

 s.type <- "html"
 ```

-The following steps were used to load the data used in this page:
+The following steps were used to load the data and custom functions used in this page:

 ``` r
 # load function source files